 - Life has risks.

 - Life has goals.

 The two major risks you currently face in your life are (1) You die too soon or (2) You live too long-Long.

 Disclaimer: IMG (International Marketing Group) is the exclusive broker of Kaiser healthcare and as an IMG associate, I was able to save third-party broker fees when I got this plan for myself and my family.
-I can also get tiny commission whenever I refer people to my trusted agents.
+I can also get a tiny commission whenever I refer people to my trusted agents.
 Kaiser is only part of my overall financial portfolio.
-I also have other plans from other finacial vendors like Sun Life Financial.
+I also have other plans from other financial vendors.
 Email me if you’d like to get proposals here.

-After addressing these real life risks, now we go back to achieving your financial goals: you can starting saving for your dreams/goals by investing a portion of your current income in various instruments (stocks, mutual funds etc) with a specific timeline and target attached to it.
+After addressing these real-life risks, now we go back to achieving your financial goals: you can start saving for your dreams/goals by investing a portion of your current income in various instruments (stocks, mutual funds, etc) with a specific timeline and target attached to it.

 Hope this helps to give you a new perspective in your financial planning.